dtznvb5xg4-lab/Theraluxe-VMS-brand-funnel-analysis/README.md

   - Conversion comparison

 ## Approach
-1. Designed and programmed the survey to capture brand awareness and purchase behavior
+1. Designed the survey to capture brand awareness and purchase behavior
 2. Restructured raw survey data for analysis (pivoting brand variables)
 3. Built a comparative brand-level dataset
 4. Developed a Tableau dashboard to visualize: